 a family-owned company

-More than fifty years in the vending market has taught Rheavendors that automatic retailing is more than just a transaction.
+More than sixty years in the vending market has taught Rheavendors that automatic retailing is more than just a transaction.
 It is instead about trust.
 The increasing technological, economic and logistical complexities of today’s vending industry haven’t made Rheavendors lose sight of that basic truth.

 While the corporate mentality tends to refer to individuals as ‘human resources’, we call them family.